Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/1-call-api/README.md

 ## Prerequisites

-- [Dotnet Core SDK](https://dotnet.microsoft.com/download) must be installed to run this sample.
 - An **Azure AD** tenant.
 For more information see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant)
 - A user account in your **Azure AD** tenant.
 This sample will not work with a **personal Microsoft account**.
 Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a personal account and have never created a user account in your directory before, you need to do that now.